 Here's a few pics of me wearing my new uniform, I'll try and get more as I go but it's surprisingly hard to remember to stop and take photos of the same thing every day!
 Plus my husband has been overseas and I'm not great at selfies!

-Comfort - these are the best clothes I ever owned - the thing about wearing the same thing everyday is I only need to buy 5 dresses so I can afford to buy much better quality.
+These are the best clothes I ever owned - the thing about wearing the same thing every day is I only need to buy 5 dresses so I can afford to buy much better quality.
 They feel great.

 You know what's been most surprising?
 I've worn that same black dress most days for two weeks now and I thought I'd get bored.
 But throw in the odd blue scarf or yellow coat or rainbow necklace and I actually don't feel like I am wearing the same thing every day.